Noether's normalization in iterated skew polynomial rings: Abstract

 \section{Abstract}

-The classical Noether Normalization Lemma states that if $S$ is a finitely generated algebra over a field $k$, then there are $x_1,\dots,x_n$ which are algebraically independent over $k$ such that $S$ is a finite module over $k[x_1,\dots,x_n]$.
-This lemma has been studied intensively in different flavours.
+The classical Noether Normalization Lemma states that if $S$ is a finitely generated algebra over a field $k$, then there exist elements $x_1,\dots,x_n$ which are algebraically independent over $k$ such that $S$ is a finite module over $k[x_1,\dots,x_n]$.
+This lemma has been studied intensively in different flavors.
 In 2024, Elad Paran and Thieu N. Vo successfully generalized this lemma for the case when $S$ is a quotient ring of the skew polynomial ring $D[x_1,\dots,x_n;\sigma_1,\dots,\sigma_n]$.
-In this paper, we study this lemma for a more general case when $S$ is a quotient ring of a generalized skew polynomial ring $D[x_1;\sigma_1,\delta_1]\dots[x_n;\sigma_n,\delta_n]$.
-We generalize a number of results obtained by Elad Paran and Thieu N. Vo to the new context and introduce a new version of Combinatorial Nullsellensantz over division rings.
+In this paper, we investigate this lemma in a more general setting when $S$ is a quotient ring of an iterated skew polynomial ring $D[x_1;\sigma_1,\delta_1]\dots[x_n;\sigma_n,\delta_n]$.
+We extend several key results of Elad Paran and Thieu N. Vo to this broader context and introduce a new version of Combinatorial Nullstellensatz over division rings.